OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### OWASP MASVS

-- V6.9: "The app detects whether it is being executed on a rooted or jailbroken device.
-Depending on the business requirement, users are warned, or the app is terminated if the device is rooted or jailbroken."
+- V8.1: "The app detects, and responds to, the presence of a rooted or jailbroken device either by alerting the user or terminating the app."

 ##### CWE